devendrap/jsengine/README.md

 ## License

-This is a proof-of-concept educational project.
-Feel free to use and modify for learning purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Comparison to V8